coda/packs-sdk/docs/guides/advanced/schemas.md

 By default a sync table will only contain one column, containing a chip with the synced object.
 When viewing the hover card for the object, users can click the **Add column** button to create a new column from any property.
 Alternatively, they can manually create new columns and use the formula editor to reference a property of the synced object.

-You can specify additional default columns by setting the `featured` field of the schema.
+You can specify additional default columns by setting the `featuredProperties` field of the schema.
 This field should contain the names of the properties that should be given their own columns when the sync table is created.

 ```ts
 let MovieSchema = coda.makeObjectSchema({